 BIT balances the needs of “behaviorally at risk” students with the safety and security of the larger college community.
 BIT will act quickly to respond to reports; however, it is not always able to provide an immediate response to a concern.
 If an immediate response is needed the LLCC Police Department should be contacted.

 The BIT process DOES NOT REPLACE faculty classroom management, disciplinary processes, and/or LLCC Police Department responses to incidents.
 It provides one more opportunity to report concerning, alarming and/or distressed behaviors.

 Members of the LLCC Behavioral Intervention Team

-If you are concerned about a student’s care, welfare or safety, please report this information through LLCC’s online BIT Reporting Form, or by contacting Leslie Johnson, AVP-Student Success or Brad Gentry, Chief of LLCC Police Department.
+If you are concerned about a student’s care, welfare or safety, please report this information through LLCC’s online BIT Reporting Form, or by contacting Leslie Johnson, AVP-Student Success or Chris Russell, Chief of LLCC Police Department.